We are not currently taking any new enrolments for this course.

 – Looking at progress made to date

-Included: Gateway to End-Point Assessment
+Gateway to EPA

 This is the period in which the decision is made whether the apprentice is ready to cross the threshold phase, from learning and formative assessments to the end-point assessment phase.
 This decision will be made by the employer, training provider, and apprentice, based on the apprentice’s progress.
 To move onto the end-point assessment phase, it is essential to have passed all the knowledge modules and/or vendor or qualifications or professional qualifications and to provide a portfolio of work.